realworldocaml/book/book/data-serialization/README.md

     out: 1, 2, 3, 4, 5, 6, 7, 8, 9 |}]
 ```

-Now we've clearly got a problem, since this is detected as a non-empty
+Oddly, this interval is detected as non-empty, but doesn't appear to
-interval, but doesn't appear to contain anything.
-The problem traces
+contain anything.
+The problem traces back to the fact that
-back to the fact that `t_of_sexp` doesn't check the same invariant
+`t_of_sexp` doesn't check the same invariant that `create` does.
+We
-that `create` does.
-We can fix this, by overriding the auto-generated
+can fix this, by overriding the auto-generated s-expression converter
-s-expression converter with one that checks the invariant, in this
+with one that checks the invariant, in this case, by calling `create`
-case, by calling `create` itself.
+itself.

 ```ocaml file=examples/correct/test_interval_override_of_sexp/int_interval.ml,part=override
 let t_of_sexp sexp =